mpa139/allanlab/_pages/home.md

 To this end, we utilise molecular and cellular immunology, cutting-edge mouse genetics and tumour immunity models, and functional genomics to enable the discovery and characterisation of novel host immunoregulatory mechanisms (see [Research](research)).

 We are located at the Department of Pathology at the University of Cambridge.
-We work closely with collaborators in the Department and broader Cambridge science community and take advantage of the world-class research facilities of the University of Cambridge.
+We work closely with collaborators within both the Univeristy and the broader Cambridge science community, including the laboratories of Prof Klaus Okkenhaug, Adrian Liston, Gosia Trynka and Tim Halim.
+In addition, our science benefits from access to the world-class research facilities of the University of Cambridge.

  **We are looking for passionate new PhD students, Postdocs, and Master's students [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies)!**